 Although the scheme is essentially a pension scheme, lump sum options are available at specified times.

 Members of SSS also receive a 3% non-contributory defined superannuation benefit (known as the basic benefit) for all service since 1 April 1988.
-In addition, eligible members will be entitled to Additional Employer Contributions (AEC), Commonwealth Government co-contributions and Low Income Superannuation Contributions (LISC).
-The basic benefit, AEC, co-contributions and LISC are all payable from the State Authorities Non-contributory Superannuation Scheme (SANCS).
+In addition, eligible members will be entitled to Additional Employer Contributions (AEC), Commonwealth Government co-contributions and Low Income Super Tax Offset (LISTO).
+The basic benefit, AEC, co-contributions and LISTO are all payable from the State Authorities Non-contributory Superannuation Scheme (SANCS).